akxcix/competitive-coding/README.md

 # Competitive Coding
-This repo contains all the code which I wrote while doing various competetive coding problems
+This repo contains all the code which I wrote while doing various competitive coding problems